cardano-foundation/CIPs/CIP-0XXX/README.md

 on chain.
 This can be done via the `node-to-client` protocol over a Unix socket.
-Since `Mithril` nodes will have their own end-points, we'll either need to propose a modification to the SPO registration process, which includes `Mithril` nodes, or we could pass incoming `mithril` connections from `cardano-node` to the `Mithril` node via [CMSG_DATA](https://man.openbsd.org/CMSG_DATA.3).
+Since `Mithril` nodes will have their own end-points, we'll either need to propose a modification to the SPO registration process, which includes `Mithril network` nodes, or we could pass incoming `mithril` connections from `cardano-node` to the `Mithril` node via [CMSG_DATA](https://man.openbsd.org/CMSG_DATA.3).

 `Ouroboros-Network` outbound governor component, which is responsible for creating the overlay network has a built-in mechanism which churns connections based on a defined metric.
-By developing a standalone `Mithril` node, we can design metrics specific for the purpose.
+By developing a standalone `Mithril network` node, we can design metrics specific for the purpose.
 This way, the `Mithril` network will optimise for its benefits rather than being stuck in a suboptimal solution from its perspective - if `Mithril` and `Cardano` were tied more strongly (e.g. as